openebs/openebs/CONTRIBUTING.md

 When raising issues, please specify the following:
 - Setup details (like hyperconverged/dedicated), orchestration engine - Kubernetes, Docker Swarm etc.
-- Scenario where the issue occured (with details on how to reproduce it)
+- A Scenario where the issue occurred (with details on how to reproduce it)
-- If the issue is with storage, include maya version, maya osh-status and maya omm-status.
+- If the issue is with storage, include maya version, maya osh-status, and maya omm-status.
-- Errors and log messages that are displayed by the software
+- Errors and log messages that are displayed by the software.

 ## Submit Change to Improve Documentation